dnmfarrell/jp/README.md

     ]

     # terse but in the terminal
-    echo [1,2,3] | jp -P
+    jp -P [1,2,3]
     [1,2,3]

 The default indent for pretty printing is two spaces but you can override it with the -i option:

-    # tab indent - quoting to protect whitespace is a recurring theme in shell code
+    # tab indent
-    echo '{"foo":[1,2,3]}' | jp -i '     '
+    jp -n -i '	' '{"foo":[1,2,3]}'
     {
     	"foo": [
     		1,
     		2,
     		3
     	]
     }

+If you just want to use jp as a JSON validator and don't need the output, use silent mode `-s` and check the return code is zero:

+    jp -ns [1,2,3] && echo "valid!"

+N.B. errors are emitted on stderr, to silence them, redirect:

+    jp -ns [1,2,] 2>/dev/null # no error output

 Use jp as a library
 -------------------
-All of jp's functions and global variables are namespaced under jp./JP.
+jp is a [modulino](https://blog.dnmfarrell.com/post/modulinos-in-bash/).
+All of its functions and global variables are namespaced under `jp.` or `JP_`.
 If jp is sourced, it will not execute the main function, and it can be used as a library by other scripts.

 Run test suite
 --------------